monozoide/tradingview-macd-dca-backtester/README.md

-# tradingview-macd-dca-backtester
-Strategy TradingView Pine Script pour backtester MACD croisements + DCA.
-Accumulation progressive entre signaux haut/bas.
-Résultats complets : P&amp;L,  win rate, statistiques par trade.
-Analysez la rentabilité de votre stratégie  MACD sur n'importe quel timeframe et actif.
+TradingView Pine Script strategy to backtest MACD crossovers + DCA.
+Progressive accumulation between high/low signals.
+Full results: P&L, win rate, per-trade statistics.
+Analyze the profitability of your MACD strategy on any timeframe and asset.